tfari/scales/README.md

 # scales
- Display, listen, and manage a set of musical scales
+ Display, listen, and manage a set of musical scales.

+## Usage

+## Requirements
+click